nedp/comp90020-uno/README.md

 is whatever room you would like to name your room, then when sharing the url other players will join your room.

+### Notes on JSX files

+You'll want to run `npm run build` to monitor JSX files for changes so that corresponding JS files are updated.

 ## Authors

 * Rob Holt (388648)